01saksham/Metacrafter-Polygon-Proof-Advanced-Module3/README.md

 ## Instructions

-To successfully complete the Final Challenge and verify the correctness of the circuit, follow these steps:
+To successfully compile and verify the correctness of the circuit, follow these steps:

 1. Write the correct implementation of the `circuit.circom` file based on the provided template.
 Ensure that the defined AND, XOR, and OR gates perform the intended logic operations.